aimeele97/bike_sale_analysis/README.md

 ![Bike Store Logo](https://github.com/Aimee-Le/BikeStoreAnalysis/blob/main/logomain.png)

 __Problem Statement__:
-In the competitive retail landscape, data-driven decisions are crucial for success.
-This analysis examines sales trends at a bicycle store from 2016 to 2018, identifying key business questions and providing actionable insights to support effective decision-making and drive growth.
+In the competitive retail sector, making data-driven decisions is essential.
+This analysis focuses on sales trends at a bicycle store from 2016 to 2018, highlighting important business questions and offering actionable insights into sales data to facilitate effective decision-making and foster growth.

 ## Objectives of the Analysis